thirdiron/browzine-discovery-service-adapters/README.md

 Customize the naming conventions for each type of search result - Journal/Article - by changing the wording in the quotes below:

-e.g. You can customize "View the Journal", "View Complete Issue", "Browse Now".
+e.g. You can customize "View the Journal", "View Complete Issue", "Browse Now" and whether to enable direct to PDF links.
 These customizations are optional and the defaults are shown below.

 ```
 var browzine = {